-With Peridot stones, you don’t need to shell out a lot of money to get a nice and big stone.
+With Peridot stones, you don’t need to shell out a lot of money to get a nice big stone.
 You can go big with Peridot without breaking the bank.

 When you wear or carry this birthstone, it can dispel negative energies and eliminate nightmares.
-It’s a beautiful stone that can bestow peace in your life and help you move forward closer to your goals.
+It’s a beautiful stone that can bestow peace in your life and help you move closer to your goals.

 Peridot is also the ideal gift for a couple’s sixteenth anniversary.
 It resonates with harmony, love, and commitment.

 This birthstone will boost your confidence and self-esteem.
 It will also rejuvenate and invigorate you with its energies.

 If you need a stone that will promote clarity of thought and strength in decision-making, choose a Peridot.

 Aside from its beauty and brilliance, Peridot has many wonderful metaphysical properties that you can benefit from!